harrytruman/network-config/group_vars/README.md

 ### Custom Variables:

-Beyond the obvious hostname and OS type, these are often the first `groupvars` that we define for environment and locational information:
+Beyond the obvious hostname and OS type, the possibilities are endless, but these are often the first `groupvars` that we define for environment and locational information.

 ```
 site